emregzp/car_race/README.md

 Don’t use STRING data type in the main solution, instead of a stack or queue.
 2- You must strictly follow the sample output.
 DON’T CHANGE THE SAMPLE OUTPUT FORMAT.
 3- Don’t use the linked list classes embedded in Java.
 Use the ones given in the lectures.
-4- Upload format
-Step1: Create a new folder, named by your student number and name (without any space)
-For example: 2015510012_Ali_Tas
-Step2: Copy all java files into this folder
-Step3: Compress the folder 2015510012_Ali_Tas.zip
-Step4: Upload the file 2015510012_Ali_Tas.zip   from DEUZEM SAKAI 5- Don’t use ENIGMA or any other extra library.
+4- Don’t use ENIGMA or any other extra library.
-6- If you are late, your grade will be decreased by 10 points for each day.
-After five days, your assignment will not be accepted.
-7- Assignment must be your individual work.
-Cheating is strictly prohibited.
-All source codes will be automatically compared with each other by using a program.
-If any cheating occurs, your assignment will be graded with zero (0).
-8- Your program must work correctly under all conditions.
+5- Your program must work correctly under all conditions.
 Try to control all possible errors.
-9- You should use meaningful variable names, appropriate comments, and good prompting messages.
+6- You should use meaningful variable names, appropriate comments, and good prompting messages.